Spinal Stenosis Dallas, TX

 How is it Diagnosed?

 Spinal stenosis is often difficult to diagnose.
 The symptoms can come and go and may resemble the symptoms of other conditions.
 A diagnosis of spinal stenosis is usually achieved only after ruling out other conditions.
-At our offices in Dallas, Addison, TX, and Waxahachie, TX, our neurosurgeons will perform imaging exams such as a spinal X-ray, MRI, CT scan and bone scan as well as ask questions about your symptoms and overall health to correctly diagnose your condition.
+At our offices in Dallas and Addison, TX, our neurosurgeons will perform imaging exams such as a spinal X-ray, MRI, CT scan and bone scan as well as ask questions about your symptoms and overall health to correctly diagnose your condition.

 What are My Treatment Options?

 Your treatment options for spinal stenosis will very depending on the severity of your situation and pain you feel.
-Your neurosurgeon will discuss your options in full detail during your consultation at our offices in Dallas, Addison, TX, or Waxahachie, TX.
+Your neurosurgeon will discuss your options in full detail during your consultation at our offices in Dallas and Addison, TX.
 With most cases of spinal stenosis, your can be effectively treated through conservative, non-invasive methods, including:

 - Physical Therapy